-Financial Reporting and Compliance 3A FRCO3A-7 This module, together with Reporting and Compliance 3B FRCO3B-7, explores the more advanced financial reporting and compliance requirements for a larger corporate business context, building on the foundations of the previous financial reporting and compliance modules.
-This module equips students to apply more advanced accounting and taxation principles related to various assets, liabilities and contractual income streams with due ethical consideration.
-Students will also be equipped with the skills required to apply the appropriate accounting standards to prepare the group financial statements for a more complex.
-South African group of companies.
+This module, together with Reporting and Compliance 3B FRCO3B-7, explores the more advanced financial reporting and compliance requirements of a larger corporate business context, building on the foundations of the previous financial reporting and compliance modules.
+This module equips students to apply more advanced accounting and taxation principles related to various assets, liabilities, and contractual income streams with due ethical consideration.
+Students will also be equipped with the skills required to apply the appropriate accounting standards to prepare the group financial statements for a more complex South African group of companies.
 FRCO2B-6 is a prerequisite for this module.